ankschoubey/old-blog/_posts/2021-11-25-my-core-values.md

 3. Always saying truth
 4. Always activing truthfully.

+Truth can feel random.
+But we can create a habit/series of step to follow to ensure we are as truthful as possible.

+Truthful speech has following features:
+- Before telling the truth to others.
+Let go of your identity.
+Deliver truth to yourself completely.
+This can be something you don't want but you know it exactly.
+- Be as specific as possible.
+Being wage means you aren't speaking the truth.
+- Test out the truth quickly.
+Truths are not based on assumptions.
+Depending on the context either the truth will be a past event, in which can you could recall the past event exactly.
+Or a feeling, in which case one has to really listen to himself.
+- Accept the truth and let go.
+Don't over rationalize after one point.

 The only way is to let go of the outcome and to assume that whatever happens in truth is the best thing that can happen.

 While dealing with people, you have to ask people multiple times to make sure they tell you everything because often humans tell white lies to not hurt your feelings.

 **Role Models**: Naval Ravikant, Sam Harris, Jordan Peterson, Kapil Gupta, Mark Manson **Books**: Lying by Sam Harriss, 12 Rules for Life by Jordan B Peterson, **48 Laws of Power** (You don't have to follow it.
 You just have to read it.)

 ## **Systems Thinking**: Become an effortness executioner - 'Everthing is undercontrol'